The causal effects of modified treatment policies under network interference: Methodology

 \subsection{Identification}

 In addition to the SCM~\eqref{npsem2}, to identify the causal parameter $\Psi_n(\Pf)$ by a statistical parameter $\psi_n$, we rely on the following assumptions:

-\assumption[Summary positivity]{ \jrssb{If $(s_{F_i}(\ab, \lb), s_{F_i}(\lb)) \in \text{supp}\{A_i^s, L_i^s\}$, then $(s_{F_i}(\ab^d, \lb), s_{F_i}(\lb)) \in \text{supp}\{A_i^s, L_i^s\}$.} } \jrssb{Assumption~\ref{assumption:positivity} is a weaker positivity requirement than that required for identification of the causal dose-response curve---rather than requiring all possible exposure values to be observable for every combination of covariates, we only require that the MTP keep the exposure of each unit within the support defined by its \textit{own} covariates, that is, for its own stratum.
+\assumption[Summary positivity]{ If the summaries satisfy $(s_{F_i}(\ab, \lb), s_{F_i}(\lb)) \in \text{supp}\{A_i^s, L_i^s\}$, then the summaries after intervention satisfy $(s_{F_i}(\ab^d, \lb), s_{F_i}(\lb)) \in \text{supp}\{A_i^s, L_i^s\}$. } Assumption~\ref{assumption:positivity} is a weaker positivity requirement than that required for identification of the causal dose-response curve---rather than requiring all possible exposure values to be observable for every combination of covariates, we only require that the MTP keep the exposure of each unit within the support defined by its \textit{own} covariates, that is, for its own stratum.
 To some extent, this can be enforced by design if the investigator were to choose $d$ appropriately.
 Furthermore, Assumption~\ref{assumption:positivity} is even weaker than the standard MTP positivity assumption: technically, $A_j^d \in \text{supp}\{A, L\}$ for all $j \in F_i$ is not required, only that the summary $A_i^{s\circ d}$ remains in the support of $A_i^s$.
 In other words, we do not require positivity for individual exposures, \textit{only positivity on the summary as a whole}.
 Importantly, $\text{supp}\{A_i^s, L_i^s\}$ denotes the support of $A_i^s$ and $L_i^s$ together implied by the number of neighbors $F_i$, as, under a fixed network adjacency matrix $\Fb$, the summary function that produces $A_i^s$ may depend on $\Lb$ and $F_i$.
-Since $\text{supp}\{A_i^s, L_i^s\}$ may differ for each unit depending on the number of neighbors, this could be much smaller than $\A_i^s \bigotimes \Li_i^s$ for certain summaries.}
+Since $\text{supp}\{A_i^s, L_i^s\}$ may differ for each unit depending on the number of neighbors, this could be much smaller than $\A_i^s \bigotimes \Li_i^s$ for certain summaries.

-\assumption[No unmeasured confounding]{ \jrssb{$Y(s_{F_i}(\Ab, \Lb)) \indep s_{F_i}(\Ab, \Lb) \mid \Lb$} } \jrssb{Assumption~\ref{assumption:confounding} can also be interpreted as slightly weaker than the typical no unmeasured confounding assumption in causal inference: we only require that potential outcomes of a unit $i$ are independent of all possible exposure summaries that could be obtained \textit{conditional on its neighbors}.
-For example, if a particular unit's summary only depends on a single neighbor's exposure, then for that unit, the analysis only needs to adjust for its neighbor's confounders in addition to its own.}
+\assumption[No unmeasured confounding]{ \jrssb{The potential outcome satisfies the condition $Y(s_{F_i}(\ab, \Lb)) \indep s_{F_i}(\Ab, \Lb) \mid \Lb$ for all $\ab \in (\A)^n$ and $i \in \{1, \ldots, n\}$\ .} } This assumption may be interpreted as slightly weaker than the typical no unmeasured confounding assumption in causal inference: we only require that potential outcomes of a unit $i$ are independent of all possible exposure summaries that could be obtained conditional on the neighbors involved in the summary.
+For example, if a particular unit's summary only depends on a single neighbor's exposure, then for that unit, the analysis need only adjust for its neighbor's confounders in addition to its own.